Albrecht-Kemper Museum of Art to host Membership Exhibition

 “You can come to the Albrecht-Kemper and have this individual experience, one on one with the artwork ...
 You can just spend as much time as you want in front of these pieces,” Jill Carlson, marketing and communications manager for the museum, said.

-More than 112 pieces from 60 artists are on display at the Albrecht-Kemper Museum of Art, 2818 Frederick Ave., for its "47th Annual Membership Exhibition."
+More than 112 pieces from 60 artists are on display at the Albrecht-Kemper Museum of Art, 2818 Frederick Ave., for its 47th AKMA Annual Membership Exhibition.

 Included in the exhibit are pieces that include oil and acrylic painting, sculpture and 3D mixed media, pen, pastel and ink and fiber and textiles.
 While Carlson hesitates to say everyone will be pleased, there’s such a wide selection of genres that most fans of art should be satisfied, if not overwhelmed.